Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/assessment-tasks/assessment-02/assessment-02.md

 ```

-If you have implemented this step successfully, your towers should fire bullets at the enemies as they enter into range of the tower.
-A tower should stop firing at an enemy if that enemy is no longer within range.
+If you have implemented this step successfully, your towers should **fire bullets** at the enemies **as they enter into range** of the tower.
+A tower should **stop** firing at an enemy **if that enemy is no longer within range**.

 Check the resources folder for an example video of how this should look.

 ## Bullet Tiers

 Upgrading our towers (monsters) currently doesn't make them any stronger, which is a bit disappointing.
-Ideally, each tier of tower should shoot a more powerful bullet than the one before it.
+Ideally, each tier of tower should shoot a **more powerful bullet** than the one before it.

 To complete this task:

-- You should have 3 different bullet prefabs, each using a different bullet sprite and dealing successively higher amounts of damage.
+- You should have **3 different bullet prefabs**, each using a different bullet sprite and dealing successively higher amounts of damage.
-- Each monster level should fire a different bullet (monster 0 should fire the weakest bullet, monster 2 should fire the strongest).
+- Each monster level should fire a **different bullet** (monster 0 should fire the weakest bullet, monster 2 should fire the strongest).
-- Each monster level should fire at a quicker rate.
+- Each monster level should fire at a **quicker rate.**

 > Tip: We already define the monster levels in our `MonsterData` script.
 We could define the bullet and fire rate for each level here as well.

 ## Advanced Features

 Implement these advanced features.
-These tasks are self-directed and will require some independent research and problem-solving.
+These tasks are **self-directed** and will require some **independent research** and **problem-solving.**

-- Have towers rotate to face the enemy they are targeting.
+- Have towers **rotate** to face the enemy they are targeting.
-- Have towers prioritize the enemy closest to the cookie (remember, this is how far the enemy is along the path, not direct distance between the enemy and the cookie).
+- Have towers **prioritize** the enemy **closest** to the cookie (remember, this is how far the enemy is along the path, not direct distance between the enemy and the cookie).
-- Play sound effects for the following in-game occurences:
+- Play **sound effects** for the following in-game occurences:
     - A tower is placed
     - A tower fires a bullet
     - An enemy is destroyed
     - A life is lost
-- Implement Enemy 2.
+- Implement **Enemy 2**.
 Make this enemy faster and tougher than the default enemy, and have them spawn at later waves.